Home » Blog » Destinations » A Step-by-Step Guide: How to Plan a Trip to Thailand (in 2024)

 Due to its warm climate, packing for Thailand is actually quite easy and lightweight.

+I recommend you choose light colors and fabrics that breathe like linen or cotton.
+Quick-dry fabrics are always a plus on Thailand's hot and humid days.
 Opt for longer dresses that cover your knees and shoulders when you visit temples and sacred places as well as sandals that are easy to slip on and take off as you will not be able to wear your shoes inside any temple grounds.

+Add sunglasses, a good sunhat and reef-safe sunscreen and you are set for a holiday in the south.
 If you're planning to head to Northern Thailand to do some trekking in the mountains, waterproof hiking shoes and a light but wind and waterproof jacket will do wonders.
+Leave your valuables, jewellery and jeans at home, they truly don't belong with you on this trip.

 Please note, this post may contain affiliate links, which means that – at absolutely no cost to you – we earn a small commission on sales generated through this website.
 We only recommend sites we actually use and thank you for your support!